 6. Knead until the dough is smooth, shiny, elastic and passes the window pane test, about 4-6 minutes (10 minutes when kneaded by hand).

-, turning to coat evenly with butter.
+7. Oil a bowl and place the dough in it, turning to coat evenly with butter.
 Cover with some plastic film and then a dish towel.
 Let rise at room temperature, until doubled in size, about 1 1 ⁄2 to 2 hours.

 8. Punch down, then let rest for 10 minutes.